Instagram B2B Marketing: Strategies, Examples & How to Measure It

 • Industry insights and thought leadership: Share insights or data people won't get from anywhere else.
 It could be research or surveys you conducted, or data from your own tool/business.

-socialinsider carousel post
+socialinsider instagram carousel post example

 • Company culture and team spotlights: Share fun parts about your teammates or what you do together as a company.
 Make people want to work for you.

-According to the data from our client calls, we found many B2B companies prioritizing this pillar to humanize the brand and attract top talent.
+From our client calls, we found many B2B companies prioritizing this pillar to humanize the brand and attract top talent.

 • Product demonstrations and use cases: Show pride in your product.
 Talk about features, use cases, and what's new in your product.